 To have a fun summer vacation with my kids, I created this summer schedule of ideas so I’m not staring at my kids on a Tuesday in July wondering how we’re going to spend the next 8 hours.

-Print out this free Weekly Summer Schedule Calendar and laminate it or slip it into a protective cover, and hang it on your fridge.
+Print out this free Weekly Summer Schedule Calendar (download it below) and laminate it or slip it into a protective cover, and hang it on your fridge.

 Then every week, choose things off the list you and your kids will enjoy and schedule them in dry erase marker.